prakhardattu/demo-repo/read.md

-Demo
+#Demo
-# this is my first file in the github
+this is my first file in the github

-this exlains about what i have done in the project
+this explains about what i have done in the project